This green guide to sustainable fashion considers WHY and HOW to include fashion choices in your conscious living mix!

 Water Wise – The production of clothes uses massive amounts of water, sustainable fashion brands practice water saving production methods and water wise principles to produce garments.

-Sustainable Fabric – The most sustainable fabric is one that already exists” and sustainable fashion focuses recycling and reusing materials, as well as utilising natural and eco-friendly fabrics such as bamboo and hemp.
+Sustainable Fabric – The most sustainable fabric is one that already exists and sustainable fashion focuses on recycling and reusing materials, as well as utilising natural and eco-friendly fabrics such as bamboo and hemp.